sleptonium/suzanne_website/blog/welcome/index.md

 ---
 slug: welcome
 title: Welcome
-authors: [peter]
+authors: [boff]
-tags: [AI, Code]
+tags: [AI, code]
 ---

-Welcome, here you will find a collection of topics I find interesting.
-If you find any of this useful do let me know.
+Welcome to my space, here you will find a collection of things that have interested me.
+Caveat emptor.